garmin-data/garmdown/README.md

 # History

-This is inspired by [Shannon's original project], which was used to navigate the convoluted Garmin client API.
+The activity download module was inspired by [Shannon's original project], which was used to navigate the convoluted Garmin client API.

 ## Usage